GeneralProducts/day-of-code/_posts/2018-08-30-introduction.md

 ## Inspiration

 Over the summer of 2019, the Consonance team ran an online club called #SideProjectSummer.
 Every Friday afternoon, we put aside time to work on side projects, and over the summer we quietly encouraged others to join in.
-The results were so heartening, and I'd encourage you to visit Twitter and review some of the things publishers have carved out time to do.
+The results were so heartening, and I'd encourage you to <a href="https://twitter.com/hashtag/SideProjectSummer?src=hashtag_click&f=live">visit Twitter and review</a> some of the things publishers have carved out time to do.
 Some of the people behind these projects are coaches, today, and they include:

 * an editorial assistant who controlled Excel with VBA
 * an editorial assistant who consumed an API to create a website https://jamie-reece.github.io/side-project-summer/
-* a metadata manager who wrote a React app to ingest and disseminate data to recipients TODO check with Anna
+* a metadata manager who wrote a React app
 * a number of people got familiar with HTML and untangled their in-house ONIX XML
 * an editor wrote Rails apps
 * a marketing assistant who used XSLT to parse his ONIX to produce marketing sheets in InDesign.